dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_uses.md

 - *Uses*: **course**, **question**, **user**
 - *Is used by*: -

+`This module was added before the modules of engagement functionality (therefore is part of the Core Domain, but there's an interesting refactoring here if we consider the professor can also submit questions. - Professor Rito`

 ### <span style="color:#0080ff">quiz</span>
 - *Uses*: **course**, **question**, **user**
 - *Is used by*: **tournament**